biofer76/google-cloud-sql-proxy/README.md

 Check file `supervisor/cloud_sql_proxy.conf` and edit placeholders

 `SET_NAME` set your process/program name

-`COMMAND`add your supervisor managed program
+`COMMAND`add your supervisor managed process/program

 Customize other values as you prefer.